Did you know that every day, humans produce an enormous amount of wastewater?

 Why is wastewater treatment so important?

 Effectively, wastewater treatment plants do as described; they treat the water that goes down our drains before discharging it back into the environment.
 Regardless of the efforts that are being made to install these plants worldwide, more is required.
 Water is one of our most important resources and it’s being squandered.
-There are multiple ways to treat wastewater, and the better the process, the higher the percentage that it can be reused before it gets dumped into the ocean.
+There are multiple ways to treat wastewater, and the better the process, the higher the percentage that can be reused before it gets dumped into the ocean.

 The Future of Wastewater Treatment

 It wouldn’t take much to make a huge change in this area, and it does need to happen, desperately.
 Great technological leaps are being made in the likes of Scandinavia in regards to recycling trash to create energy.
 In fact, Sweden actually ran out of its own waste and it now imports over 700,000 tonnes of waste from other countries.
 Less than 1% of their waste ends up at the dump and their wastewater is purified to the extent of being potable.
-This is an example of innovation in an environmental capacity and Sweden doesn’t have to be light years head of everyone else.
+This is an example of innovation in an environmental capacity and Sweden doesn’t have to be light years ahead of everyone else.

-The reuse of treated wastewater has become a viable option to minimising water scarcity problems.
+The re-use of treated wastewater has become a viable option to minimising water scarcity problems.
 The world has a growing and developing population and as things stand right now, we’re on a downward slope in terms of water conservation.
 Having said this, with some smart thinking, wastewater treatment and some generous open mindedness (something previously almost unheard of from corporations) we can turn this around and make much needed changes all around the globe.